cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/helm.md

   * 2.7.x/3.6.x
 * Kubernetes Cluster, see [example cluster](https://github.com/cloudify-community/blueprint-examples/tree/master/kubernetes).

-In order to know which versions of Kubernetes Helm supports,see [Helm version support policy](https://helm.sh/docs/topics/version_skew/)
+In order to know which versions of Kubernetes Helm supports,see [Helm version support policy](https://helm.sh/docs/topics/version_skew/).

 ## Authentication
 In order helm can interact with Kubernetes cluster, Authentication is needed.
-There is only single authentication method which is kube config authentication.
+There are two authentication methods which are:

+ * kube config authentication.
+ * Cluster CA, cluster endpoint(host) and token.

 ### Kube Config Authentication